PawnCoin/WeParlayio/replit.md

 - Profile images only visible for authenticated users
 - Logout button only shows when user is logged in
 - Camera interface for easy profile picture updates
+- Admin access in dropdown menu when admin user is logged in